Promotion to Professor

 If a prima facie case is not established, you will be advised of this by your Head of Department (Dean of School of Management).

-If a prima facie case is established, The Dean will provide their assessment of the case and along with the information above to Human Resources.
+If a prima facie case is established, The Dean will provide their assessment of the case as a separate document as well as the minutes from the Faculty/School Promotions Committee along with the information above to Human Resources.
 Human Resources will contact the suggested referees by sending your full application (not including the Head of Department/Division and Dean’s assessment) and the criteria requesting their comments.

 Considering your case